Iraqi–Kurdish conflict: 1943 Kurdish revolt

-Main phase

 Negotiations over Kurdish autonomy (1958–1960)

 After the military coup by Abdul Karim Qasim in 1958, Mustafa Barzani was invited by new Iraqi President Qasim to return from exile, and was greeted with a "hero's welcome", as a former dissident to the now abolished Iraqi monarchy.
 As part of the deal arranged between Qasim and Barzani, Qasim promised to give the Kurds regional autonomy in return for Barzani's support for his policies.
 Meanwhile, during 1959–60, Barzani became the head of the Kurdistan Democratic Party (KDP), which was granted legal status in 1960.

 First Iraqi–Kurdish War (1961–1970)

-First Iraqi–Kurdish War or Barazani Rebellion was a major event of the Iraqi–Kurdish conflict, lasting from 1961 to 1970.
-The struggle was led by Mustafa Barzani in an attempt to establish an independent Kurdish state in north Iraq.
+First Iraqi–Kurdish War or Barzani Rebellion was a major event of the Iraqi–Kurdish conflict, lasting from 1961 to 1970.
+The struggle was led by Mustafa Barzani in an attempt to establish an independent Kurdish state in northern Iraq.
 Throughout the 1960s the uprising escalated into a long war, which failed to resolve despite internal power changes in Iraq.
 The war ended with a stalemate by 1970, resulting in between 75,000 to 105,000 casualties.
 A series of Iraqi–Kurdish negotiations followed the war in an attempt to resolve the conflict.